 City or place of death is given.
 Sometimes a person resided in this area, but died in another town or state, so the place of death is not necessarily the place where the person resided.

 Date of death is given.
 There are many entries with no death dates and that might signify that the entry is not an obituary.
-There are thousands of marriage announcements from the newspapers that have been indexed, along with a variety of other sources that do not include a death date, such as wedding anniversaries.
-Marriage dates are given only when the newspaper citation is for a wedding announcement.
+There are thousands of marriage announcements from the newspapers that have been indexed, along with a variety of other sources, such as high school yearbooks, that do not include a death date.

 Hayes Presidential Library & Museums